abdulhannanali/micro-kudos/README.md

 Some other things that have a high priority are:

 - Add tests using Jest
+- Add [Travis CI](https://travis-ci.org) build Task, in order to make sure, this project, is always working just fine
 - Redesign the application architecture and way the requests are being made in the application
 - Implement some of the well suited ideas in [idea.md](idea.md) while keeping the architecture simple as it's a microservice.
 - React to **1.0**